Login and get coding

 html.parserfor now.
 Also the W3C validator does not really like the HTML so you cannot rely on article or table while parsing out the entries.
 Search for the title class instead.

 Good luck and bookmark this site to keep up2date with Python news.
-If you see anything interesting feel free to share it on our Slack - #pybites-news channel.
+If you see anything interesting feel free to share it in our community.

 Update 20th of Oct 2019: there is an RSS feed available now, but no count of comments/points so you will still need